paragoner1/crisis-companion/PRESENTATION.md

 🏆 SOLANA MOBILE DIFFERENTIATOR

 "THE ONLY MOBILE DEVICE THAT CAN SAVE YOUR LIFE"
-"THE PHONE YOU CAN'T LIVE WITHOUT...
-LITERALLY"
+"THE PHONE YOU CAN'T LIVE WITHOUT"

 COMPETITIVE ADVANTAGE:
 • First mobile platform with built-in emergency response